That was the deep uncanny mine of souls.

 On a cliff I see a strange creature vaguely resembling a deer.
 I know it is a female and see two human legs come out of her chest.
 The creatures glows and seems to be absorbing the moonlight, peacefully.
 Grace and peace surround her.
 I also know that she ingests the human element and say to myself:

 “The process of assimilation is taking place.”

-I decide to flee a small village in the middle of vast forests, because the people act cruel and oppressive.
+I flee a small village in the middle of vast forests, because the people are cruel and oppressive.
 When they fall asleep, I head towards the woods.
 On a mountain path, a mythical being rides on a white horse in my direction.
 A warrior dressed in a white samurai outfit, he wears a white cotton mask on the entire face.
 A voice says: